Instructional Technology Coach

 Job Duties

-- Conversions.
-Assists faculty to convert face-to-face courses to hybrid and online formats.
+• Conversions.
+Assist faculty to convert face-to-face lecture courses to blended, hybrid, and online formats.

-- Helpdesk.
+• Troubleshooting and Helpdesk.
+Work with the College’s Technology Support Services Department to resolve technology challenges for students, faculty, and other stakeholders.
 Work with Technology Support Services and Student Services to provide technology helpdesk support for faculty, staff, and students to troubleshoot technical issues with instructional technology, virtual proctoring, identity authentication, plagiarism tools, etc.

 How to Apply